obokhove/wetropolis20162020/feedback/README.md

 <img src="IMG_0572.jpg" width="480">

-Comments made on the feedback board; a big thank you to all feedback providers for the feedback below:
+Comments made on the feedback board; a big thank you to all feedback providers for the feedback below [*reply by OB=Onno Bokhove*]:
 - Just awesome.
 Smart.
 Intuitive.
 Fun.
 - I love Wetropolis.
 (See photo of drawing above by someone who played for an hour with Wetropolis and took 5 videos.)
 - I think this exhibit is great.
 Could you add a way to force a flood made with difffently weighted arbles/blocks in the marble path?!
 Would be funny to see -flood.